RepleDEV/studyc/Notes/Physics/Topics/Thermodynamics.md

 * $c$ specific heat capacity
 * $\Delta T$ change in temperature
 ## Specific latent heat
-Specific latent heat $L$ is the energy required to change a substance's state without changing its temperature.
+Specific latent heat $L$ is the energy required to change 1 kg of a substance's state without changing its temperature.
 There are two specific latent heats:
 * **fusion**: between liquid and solid
 * **vaporisation**: between gas and liquid